 The Extractivism in some countries has led to a development of the national Economy, the tax revenues were spent for social progress — so welcome that — but for a national long-term independent economic development.
 “Buen vivir” remained a buzzword for Sunday speeches.
 Especially in Venezuela, which also tends to be in other countries, was not taken leave of a pension economy.

-The media remain the vast majority in the hands of the old capitalist owners, a democratization and decentralization of the media took place only partially and not related to the Central bourgeois or conservative media.
+The media remain the vast majority in the hands of the old capitalist owners, a democratization and decentralization of the media took place only partially and not related to the Central bourgeois or conservative media. draft: false

 The new left governments developed their own bureaucracy, a remoteness, and partly arrogance.
 A real co-determination of people, a participation of society failed.
 A comprehensive democratization or elimination of the old structures, or the creation of influential new ones, was missing or left in its infancy.
 A politicization and mobilization of the people who have brought about the changes of governments has failed or remained stuck in the sand.
 The Lessons of the fascist coup by Pinochet were not drawn.